14islands/js-breakpoints/readme.md

 ### Define breakpoints based on content

-There are so many different screen sizes and resolutions on devices today that its close to impossible to set breakpoints to fit all the variations.
+There are so many different screen sizes and resolutions on devices today that it's close to impossible to set breakpoints to fit all these variations.

 A more sensible approach in most cases is to define different breakpoints based on the content.
 Javascript Breakpoints are defined on DOM elements so its possible to have breakpoints that are specific for the content at hand.